Pedestrian critical after being struck by vehicle in central Las Vegas

-A pedestrian is in critical condition after he was hit by a car in the central valley Sunday evening.
+A 20-year-old man has life-threatening injuries after he was hit by a car in the central valley Sunday evening.

-The pedestrian was hospitalized and remains in critical condition.
-The driver stayed at the scene, and police do not believe impairment was a factor in the crash, Gordon said.
+The pedestrian remained in critical condition at Sunrise Hospital and Medical Center, according to a Metro release.
+The 58-year-old driver stayed at the scene, and police do not believe impairment was a factor in the crash, Gordon said.

 Contact Max Michor at mmichor@reviewjournal.com or 702-383-0381.
 Follow @MaxMichor on Twitter.